breanna-n-harris/Harris-lab-website/content/post/Harris_ICB-pub-2024/index.md

   focal_point: bottom
 layout: default
 ---
-Here we discussed the diffrent formalities of teaching and how it has can impact undergraduate classroom settings.
-Providing more inclusive framing with regard to sex and gender is beneficial for students, science and medicine, and for accurately representing the diversity found across the tree of life.
+Here we discussed the diffrent formalities of teaching and how it has can impact a undergraduate classroom setting.
+Providing more inclusive frmework with regard to sex and gender is beneficial for students, science and medicine, and for accurately representing the diversity found across the tree of life.
 <!--more-->

 Contrats to undergraduate co-authors Breanna Roberts, A Kelsey Lewis, Sam Sharpe, Teri Orr, Christopher Martine, and Chloe Josefson!